 By executing this agreement, the Second Party assures the First Party that none of its partners, Shareholders, or employees earning company profit directly, or benefitting financially as a result of this agreement are related by blood or marriage to any member of the Gallatin County Board of Education.

 Any breach of the terms and conditions of this agreement shall be brought to the attention of the other party’s agent signing this agreement by giving written notice thereof and shall be corrected within 10 days of written notice.
 If such breach is not corrected to the satisfaction of the party giving such notice, this agreement may be declared void in its entirety by the party giving such notice of the allege breach without any further notice and without further obligation by the party giving such notice.

+The First Party agrees it will not solicit for employment nor hire any NorthKey employee for a period of one year after said employee ceases to be employed by NorthKey.

 CONFIDENTIALITY